pygfx/pygfx/docs/transparency.rst

 There are 3 levels of control with regard to dealing with transparency:

 * Use the default ``material.alpha_mode = "auto"``.
-    - In this mode, solid objects write depth but do also blend.
+    - In this mode, solid objects write depth but also blend.
 Objects that are actually opaque (alpha=1) are rendered correctly, and objects that are (partially) translucent are blended as expected, as long as the objects don't intersect (i.e. can be sorted based on their distance from the